 What you say might be less important than how you say it.

-This holds true, in fact, even truer for material that is published on the web.
+This holds true, in fact, even truer for material that you read on the web.

 People read differently on the web than they do in print.
 To begin, browsers are back lit in contrast to print where the reader must rely on ambient light.
-Although the introduction of HD and LED lights on browsers helps reduce glare and the resulting eye strain, still this difference in lighting makes reading web content more difficult.
+Although HD and LED lights on browsers help reduce glare and eye strain, the difference in lighting makes reading web content more difficult.

-Online readers tend to scan web pages while those who read print are more likely to read an article word by word from top to bottom.
+Online readers scan web pages while those who read print are likely to read an article word by word, top to bottom.

-Jakob Nielsen, a recognized expert in web usability, has written several articles on how users read on the web.
-The Nielsen group has also done eye-tracking studies to show how readers approach web content.
-One notable study was the F-Shaped Pattern For Reading Web Content which showed how little (two paragraphs) is often read before the reader begins to scan the web page.
+Jakob Nielsen, a recognized expert in web usability, has written several articles on how users read online.
+The Nielsen group has done eye-tracking studies to show how readers approach web content.
+One study,the F-Shaped Pattern For Reading Web Content showed as little as two paragraphs are often read before the reader begins to scan the page.

 Be pro-active in working to keep your reader's attention.

-- Nielsen recommends that you put the meat of your content up front within the first two paragraphs.
+- Nielsen recommends that you put the meat of your content within the first two paragraphs.

 - Don't be afraid to use outgoing links.
 They build credibility and that is important on the web.
 Print articles generally have a credible publication behind them.
-Unless you are a recognized expert, such as Nielsen, the best way to show your credibility is through linking to other sources that agree with your premise or citing them.
+Unless you are a recognized expert, the best way to show your credibility is through linking to other sources and citing them.

 - Stay away from hype and buzz words.
 Give your audience a taste of something fresh and honest and they will keep coming back for more.

 Writing online is a whole different medium than writing for print.
-The bottom line is that it is essential for contemporary writers to understand how people read online.
+It is essential for contemporary writers to understand how people read online.
 Novels, articles, blog posts — all of today's written media are subject to Internet publication.

-No matter what type of writing you do, you must know how to write for your audience because the medium, and how you format it, IS the message.
+No matter what type of writing you do, you must know how to write for your audience.
+The medium and how you format it IS the message.